Modelable

 Modifiers

-The parent can use wire:model modifiers, and they'll work as expected:
+The parent can use wire:model modifiers for timing and network control:

 {{-- Live updates on every keystroke --}}